Freedom of Speech at Work

 Freedom of expression in the workplace is essential for fostering innovation, engagement, and a healthy organisational culture.
 When employees feel empowered to voice their opinions—whether in meetings, on internal platforms, or via social media—they contribute valuable ideas and hold organisations accountable.
 Yet, striking the right balance between open dialogue and professional conduct can be challenging.

-Download the full report for an in-depth analysis of your rights and responsibilities when speaking up at work.
+report for an in-depth analysis of your rights and responsibilities when speaking up at work.

 Key Considerations